What do we do?

 Who do we work with?

-We work with people individually and within care settings across Doncaster.
-We work in partnership with consultants and GP’s, Allied Healthcare Professionals, dietetic colleagues from Doncaster Royal Infirmary, care home staff and all nursing teams across Tickhill Road Site and within the community setting.
-We also provide dietetic training to students from the University of Nottingham.
+Our dietetic team works with people individually and within care settings across Doncaster.
+We work in partnership with consultants and GP’s, allied healthcare professionals, dietetic colleagues from Doncaster Royal Infirmary and other neighbouring Dietetic services, care home staff and all inpatient and community nursing teams across RDaSH.
+We also provide dietetic training to students from the University of Nottingham and Sheffield Hallam University.

 Got something to say?
 Tell us